SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/OptionalChaining.rst

 the value of the ``count`` property from the ``rooms`` array.

-As a shortcut to accessing its ``rooms`` array, this version of ``Residence`` provides a read-only subscript, which starts by asserting that the index passed to the subscript is valid.
-If the index is valid, the subscript returns the room at the requested index in the ``rooms`` array.
+As a shortcut to accessing its ``rooms`` array, this version of ``Residence`` provides a read-only subscript that returns the room at the requested index in the ``rooms`` array.

 This version of ``Residence`` also provides a method called ``printNumberOfRooms``,